SMAC-Group/course_intro_statistics/slides/chapter1_diet.md

 As previously mentioned, the t-test is valid under strict parametric assumptions (e.g. normal distribution).
 While there are no perfect ways to check these assumptions, we create a simple function allowing to visually assess how close some data are to a normal distribution.

-This function available in `idar` is called `hist_compare_to_normal` and allows to compare the empirical distribution of the data to its theoretical normal distribution.
+This function available in `idarps` is called `hist_compare_to_normal` and allows to compare the empirical distribution of the data to its theoretical normal distribution.
 The theoretical distribution is also estimated in a robust fashion (which is less influenced by outliers).

 Large difference between these distributions indicates that a t-test may not be appropriate.
 Of course, what constitutes a "large" difference is rather subjective.